nivbartov/MRI_Brain_Alzheimer_Classification/README.md

 - **Validation Set**: Used for hyperparameter tuning and monitoring model performance during training to help prevent overfitting.
 - **Test Set**: Comprises only real images for an unbiased final evaluation of the trained models.

+## Model

+## Results

+## Usage

+## Future Work

+## Future Work

+1. **Investigation advanced Targeted/Untargeted Attacks and Black-Box Attacks**: Future work can include investigating various targeted attacks, including advanced versions of FGSM such as Iterative FGSM (I-FGSM), Targeted I-FGSM, IND and OOD attacks, Kryptonite Attacks and one pixel attacks.
+These attacks can be performed in a targeted manner to evaluate the model's vulnerabilities and also in an untargeted way.
+Additionally, we can further explore black-box attacks when the model is not available to the attacker.

+2. **Diverse Datasets**: In the future we plan to utilize a more diverse dataset featuring various MRI images across different demographics and orientations.
+Currently, we used the T1 MRI. we can incorporate the T2 and more...
+We can also use a multi-modal data such as PET and CT scans.

+3. **RNN Performance Evaluation**: We will assess the performance of Recurrent Neural Networks (RNNs) to determine their contribution to the robustness of the ensemble model.

+4. **Ensemble Method Exploration**: Various ensemble techniques, such as stacking and blending.

+5. **Real-World Testing**: Conducting real-world tests in collaboration with radiologists and people that are responsible for the reliability of medical data - images in particular.
+This can check the model's applicability and his reliability in the real world.

 ## Sources and References

+#### Sources

+1. Facebook Research.
+(2023).
+DINOv2.
+GitHub repository. [https://github.com/facebookresearch/dinov2](https://github.com/facebookresearch/dinov2)

+2. Luke Chugh.
+(2021).
+Best Alzheimer MRI dataset.
+Kaggle dataset. [https://www.kaggle.com/datasets/lukechugh/best-alzheimer-mri-dataset-99-accuracy](https://www.kaggle.com/datasets/lukechugh/best-alzheimer-mri-dataset-99-accuracy)

+3. Gil, J. (2020).
+PyTorch Grad-CAM.
+GitHub repository. [https://github.com/jacobgil/pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam)

+4. Optuna.
+(2023).
+Optuna: A hyperparameter optimization framework.
+GitHub repository. [https://github.com/optuna/optuna](https://github.com/optuna/optuna)

+#### References

+1. Madry, A., Makelov, A., Schmidt, L., Tsipras, D., & Vladu, A. (2017).
+Understanding adversarial attacks on deep learning based medical image analysis systems. [arXiv:1907.10456](https://arxiv.org/abs/1907.10456)

+2. Zhang, Y., & Yu, L. (2023).
+Adversarial attacks on foundational vision models. [arXiv:2308.14597](https://arxiv.org/abs/2308.14597)

+3. Chen, X., Zhang, H., & Li, Y. (2022).
+Exploring adversarial attacks and defenses in vision transformers trained with DINO. [arXiv:2206.06761](https://arxiv.org/abs/2206.06761)

+4. Xie, L., & Wang, Z. (2023).
+DINOv2: Learning robust visual features without supervision. [arXiv:2304.07193](https://arxiv.org/abs/2304.07193)

+5. Tajbakhsh, N., Shin, J., Gurudu, S. R., & Hurst, R. T. (2022).
+What makes transfer learning work for medical images: Feature reuse & other factors. [arXiv:2203.01825](https://arxiv.org/abs/2203.01825)

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.